GegeKang/AI-Powered-UC-Davis-Students-Study-Buddy-Chatbot/README.md

    - OR ask the team for a zip file of the trained model.

 3. Model loading is handled automatically in the backend:
-   - When you start `backend_server.py`, it loads the fine-tuned model from `ucdavis-model-production/`.
+   - When you start `main.py` in the backend, it loads the fine-tuned model from `ucdavis-model-production/`.

 ✅ No manual steps required after putting the model folder correctly!